tiprankstipranks

 Foreign exchange rate risks

-We are an international company operating in many countries around the world, and thus face foreign exchange rate risks in the normal course of our business.
-We are particularly sensitive to the Brazilian real, Chinese yuan, Indian rupee, euro, Mexican peso and Argentine peso.
-While we engage in hedging and other strategies to mitigate those risks, unexpected severe changes in foreign exchange may create risks that could materially and adversely affect our expected performance.
+– We are an international company operating in many countries around the world, and thus face foreign exchange rate risks in the normal course of business.
+We are particularly sensitive to the movements of the Brazilian real, Chinese yuan, Indian rupee, Euro, Mexican peso and Argentine peso.
+While we engage in hedging and other strategies to mitigate these risks, unexpected severe changes in foreign exchange may create risks that could materially and adversely affect our expected performance.

 Legal & Regulatory